Travel.State.Gov > Intercountry Adoption > Country Information > Thailand Intercountry Adoption Information

 Additionally, a child must meet the definition of a Convention adoptee under U.S. immigration law in order to be eligible to immigrate to the United States with an IH-3 or IH-4 immigrant visa.

-Because Thailand is party to the Hague Adoption Convention, children from Thailand must meet the requirements of the Convention in order to be eligible for adoption.
+Because Thailand is party to the Hague Adoption Convention, children from Thailand must meet the requirements of the Convention in order to be eligible for intercountry adoption.
 For example, the adoption may take place only if the competent authorities of Thailand have determined that placement of the child within Thailand has been given due consideration and that an intercountry adoption is in the child’s best interests.
-In addition to Thailand’s requirements, a child must meet the definition of Convention adoptee to be eligible for an immigrant visa that will allow you to bring him or her to the United States.

-Child Adoption Center (CAC), Department of Social Development and Welfare (DSDW)
+Child Adoption Center (CAC), Department of Children and Youth (DCY)

 In addition, four non-governmental organizations are licensed to work with the CAC in cases where a child is to be placed abroad.
 Contact information for each organization is available in the “Contact Information” section.